Fiat denies report CEO made comments on Chrysler IPO

-MILAN, Oct 10 (Reuters) - Italian carmaker Fiat denied on Thursday a report by broker Sanford C. Bernstein that Chief Executive Sergio Marchionne had made comments discouraging investors from taking part in a listing of its U.S. unit Chrysler.
+MILAN (Reuters) - Italian carmaker Fiat FIA.MI denied on Thursday a report by broker Sanford C. Bernstein that Chief Executive Sergio Marchionne had made comments discouraging investors from taking part in a listing of its U.S. unit Chrysler.

 In a statement on Thursday Fiat said the Bernstein report misrepresented the presentation CEO Sergio Marchionne gave at a Fiat investor meeting.